JanDW/wildpeaches/src/_content/posts/2020-10-20-yacht-design-with-mathematics.md

 ## Generating functions

 After you have copied the control point data from each curve into the spreadsheet, save the spreadsheet to your local folder naming it something like "Letcher curves.xlsx".
-In [Octave](https://www.gnu.org/software/octave/index), open the function [BezierHull](https://gist.github.com/XerxesZorgon/c92272ec4dead2e19e4c7ab3eb2593b6) and run it from the command line,
+In [Octave](https://www.gnu.org/software/octave/index), open the function `BezierHull`^[[Source code for BezierHull() on GitHub Gist](https://gist.github.com/XerxesZorgon/c92272ec4dead2e19e4c7ab3eb2593b6)] and run it from the command line,

 ```matlab
 >> BezStruct = BezierHull('Letcher curves.xlsx');